National Homebuyers (Cash Buyers) Review – What’s The Catch?

 In short: Nah, I wouldn’t use their service from the perspective of a window-shopper.

 To clarify once again, I haven’t used their service, so I’m basing my thoughts on anecdotal evidence.
 Also, don’t get it twisted, I’m not telling anyone not to use their service, because they seemingly do have a good reputation and they have been around for a long time.
-However, I am saying I wouldn’t, and that’s for the following four reasons:
+However, I am saying I personally wouldn’t, and that’s for the following four reasons:

 • My Homebuyers: first and foremost, I genuinely believe MyHomebuyers.co.uk are currently the best property cash buying company around, and that’s why they would be my first port of call if I was looking to use a service like theirs.